rtyle/sonos-relay/README.md

 Unmount **bootfs** and **rootfs** using **gnome-disks**.

-# Add Rasberry Pi to the network
+# Add to Network

-Configure its port so that its default VLAN is that of the Sonos devices.
+Configure the Raspberry Pi's switch port so that its default VLAN is that of the Sonos devices.
 In addition add the VLAN tags of the network(s) of the Sonos controllers.

-Add it to the network.
+Attach the Raspberry Pi to the network and start it.

 Optionally, give it a reserved DHCP address and DNS name (e.g. sonos-relay.home.arpa).